plainsight16/Blaze/README.md

 A fintech mobile application for collaborative savings groups (Ajo/Esusu).
 Built for the Enyata x Interswitch Buildathon.

 ## To the Judges

-Please login using these details
+1. Please login using these details
-- Email: "prize-daily-storm@duck.com"
+- Email: "prize-duly-storm@duck.com"
 - Password: "string234"

+2. This is an app, please adjust your screen ratio to meet a mobile phone screen size

 ## Tech Stack